 - Please note that while CDA’s can be sent to the PI, University of Cincinnati Physicians Company, LLC (UCPC, LLC) is the signature authority for all such agreements.
 As such, CDA’s will ultimately be reviewed, negotiated, and signed by a University of Cincinnati Physicians Company representative.
-Please contact the CTO for assistance with this process.
+Please contact the Office of Clinical Research for assistance with this process.

 Clinical Trials Budgets and Agreements

-- The CTO provides expertise to our researchers regarding specific budgeting questions, pricing on services, secondary budget review, and complete budget analysis and sponsor negotiations as requested.
-Budgets may be negotiated by a department representative or the CTO.
-The CTO has final approval on all budgets for industry sponsored clinical trials.
-Additionally, the CTO facilitates the review of all industry sponsored clinical trial agreements (CTAs) with the designated UCPC, LLC legal counsel.
+- The Office of Clinical Research provides expertise to our researchers regarding specific budgeting questions, pricing on services, secondary budget review, and complete budget analysis and sponsor negotiations as requested.
+Budgets may be negotiated by a department representative or the Office of Clinical Research.
+The Office of Clinical Research has final approval on all budgets for industry sponsored clinical trials.
+Additionally, the Office of Clinical Research facilitates the review of all industry sponsored clinical trial agreements (CTAs) with the designated UCPC, LLC legal counsel.

 Institutional Review Boards (IRBs)

 Human subjects research at the University of Cincinnati is conducted according to a Federalwide Assurance (FWA), unless exempt.
-The CTO coordinates with the University of Cincinnati Institutional Review Board (UC IRB) to establish consistent and quality clinical trials processes.
-In addition, the UC IRB contracts with and allows researchers to use two external IRBs:
+The Office of Clinical Research coordinates with the University of Cincinnati Institutional Review Board (UC IRB) to establish consistent and quality clinical trials processes.
+In addition, the UC IRB contracts with and allows researchers to use three central IRBs:

 The local UC IRB meets weekly, provides guidance to the researchers, and supports two IRB committees.